Atharva-Mendhulkar/voicepoc/Readme.md

 }
 ```

-### Step 6 — Open the browser UI
+### Step 6 - Open the browser UI

 Navigate to: **http://localhost:3000**

 You should see the dark UI with a blue orb and "Ready to connect" status.

-### Step 7 — Start a voice session
+### Step 7 - Start a voice session

 1. Click **"Connect to Aria"**
-2. Your browser will ask for microphone permission — allow it
+2. Your browser will ask for microphone permission; allow it
-3. The orb turns blue and pulses — you're live
+3. The orb turns blue and pulses; you're live
 4. Speak in English or Hinglish
 5. The agent responds with voice (and transcript appears in the panel)
 6. Click **Disconnect** to end the session

-### Step 8 — Confirm it works end-to-end
+### Step 8 - Confirm it works end-to-end

 Try saying: _"Namaste, mera naam Arjun hai.
 What can you help me with?"_